salahxdk/tuir/README.md

 ### Clipboard

 TUIR supports copying submission links to the OS clipboard.
-On macOS this is supported out of the box.
-On Linux systems you will need to install either [xsel](http://www.vergenet.net/~conrad/software/xsel/) or [xclip](https://sourceforge.net/projects/xclip/).
+Data being copied is piped into a command specified by the configuration option `clipboard_cmd`.
+If this option is not set, the command will default to `pbcopy w` on Darwin systems (OSX), and `xclip -selection clipboard` on Linux.

 ## Themes